nooblag/nerdwiki/Wordpress.md

 http://codex.wordpress.org/Restoring_Your_Database_From_Backup

-### Make blog directory owner and group 'www-data', same as user running Apache.
+### Make blog directory owner and group 'www-data', same as user running Apache

 CHMOD all directories 755, all files 644 -